djwudi/caption-cleanup/README.md

 Quick and dirty scripts to assist with caption and subtitle cleanup work after the subtitles or captions have been extracted and converted to .srt text files.

 These are AppleScript scripts intended to work with BBEdit.
+Download and store in your `\Library\Application Support\BBEdit\Scripts\` folder to use from BBEdit's Script menu.

 I'm not very knowledagble in scripting or github, so don't expect much.
 I just tossed these together to do what I needed.
 If they help someone else?
 Bonus!

 ## Caption Cleanup